In this Article

 Some certifications are complementary, and some build on others.
 For example, certification in Cardiac Interventional Radiography (CI) pairs well with Vascular Interventional Radiography (VI).

-“A lot of employers are looking for not only radiographers but radiographers credentialed in other modalities too,” Rath says.
+“A lot of employers are looking for not only radiographers but radiographers credentialed in other modalities too,” Rath said.
 Multiple certifications can help you stand out in a pool of job applicants or possibly lead to promotions.

 When you “layer” certifications, you can apply for jobs that require just one credential—or jobs that require multiple credentials.
 You immediately expand the reach of your career.